wingkwong/leetcode-the-hard-way/tutorials/strings/palindrome.md

 ---
-title: "Palindrome"
+title: 'Palindrome'
-description: "A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward."
+description: 'A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward.'
 hide_table_of_contents: true
 keywords:
   - leetcode